Skatepark coming to John Hunt Park’s growing number of sports offerings

 Another new cutting-edge sports complex is heading to John Hunt Park, this time in the form of an innovative skatepark that will challenge skaters, from professional to novice.

-The facility will be Olympic quality and include supporting facilities such as restrooms, pavilions, sunshades, lighting, landscaping and expanded parking.
+The facility will be world-class and include supporting facilities such as restrooms, pavilions, sunshades, lighting, landscaping and expanded parking.
 It is slated to be built on a three-acre site between Kids Space and the championship soccer fields.

 “Skateboarding continues to grow in popularity and is a sport the community has long wanted to see in John Hunt Park,” said Mayor Battle.
 “We’ve been holding a space in the park for skaters, and thanks to the generosity of a local donor we’re able to start moving forward on a project this year.”

 A Huntsville donor, who wishes to remain anonymous, is contributing $1 million toward the cost.
 Working in partnership with the Community Foundation of Greater Huntsville, and fueled by the lead investment, an account has been established to continue fundraising to support the total cost of the project, expected to be about $4 million.

 “The Community Foundation is proud to help our donors put their philanthropic dreams into action,” said Melissa Thompson, CEO and President of the Community Foundation.
 “We strive to help our donors be generous, however that looks for them.
 We are excited to help bring to life the John Hunt Skatepark, which will enhance the quality of life and bring new opportunities to a diverse group of people in our community.”

 For the donor, having spent formative years enjoying the former Get-A-Way Skatepark on Leeman Ferry Road, the goal is for others to have the opportunity for physical fitness and to learn important life lessons.